Marriage Visas FAQs

 Any individual that is a permanent resident or U.S. citizen that can overcome the poverty guidelines can be a joint-sponsor.
 There does not need to be a familial relationship to be a joint sponsor.
 Back to Marriage Visas FAQs

 If you need help with any type of immigration matter including marriage visas or need additional information, please do not hesitate to call us today at (407) 502-3000.
 You may also fill out our online form and we will get back to you shortly.
-We have a 24-hour emergency service and offer a free initial phone consultation.
-We can assist you in English, Arabic, Portuguese and Spanish.
+We have a 24-hour emergency service and can assist you in English, Arabic, Portuguese and Spanish.